How to Clean Your 3D Printer’s Nozzle (Without Losing Your Sanity)

 Step 4: The Fire and Brimstone Approach

-If your nozzle is still jammed tighter than a jar of pickles, it’s time for drastic measures: torch it.
+Alright, now we’re in extreme territory.
+If your nozzle is still jammed tighter than a pickle jar lid, it’s time to bring out the big guns.

 -